RECENT ADVANCES IN PB–SN MIXED PEROVSKITE SOLAR CELLS

 Most CSP in China is Tower.
 In a new approach to advancing a high percent of renewable energy on the grid without falling back on gas backup, China set a rule that required 100 MW CSP project in each 1 GW renewable energy park.
 As of 2023, 30 CSP projects are in development as a result.

-Highest efficiency of heterojunction solar cells
+Causes of leakage in solar cells

-Highest efficiency of heterojunction solar cells
+Causes of leakage in solar cells

 Common forms of silicon in solar cells